An Enterprise Software Story

 About 8 years ago I found myself working at a large global banking corporation doing back office type stuff.
-I rarely mention it to this day due to the spectacularly negatable impact it has had on the rest of my career.
+I rarely mention it to this day due to the lack of lessons I took away from it.

 For myself and about 50 other people at the office, day to day we had to interact with the CMS from hell.
 It was some proprietary java-based CMS that had a Windows executable you used to interact with.
 It powered the global website and all its little regional children, plus a bunch of intranet reports and content.
 It was at its core an engine that spat out a static html site, generated at admin-controlled intervals.
 Similar in spirit to Jekyll (which I love).

 When the Windows app wasn't crashing, the FTP upload (yes, it used FTP as the upload protocol) was failing which would also inexplicably bring down the global site.
 There was no versioning or roll-back, so if you messed up the upload you ended up with a Frankensteinian half-new half-old site.
 There were highly specific and seemingly arbitrary naming conventions for file uploads, and if you didn't follow them the system would blow up instead of failing gracefully.

 Of course this was all running from a datacenter on 10 different racks (about 9 more than they needed) in a remote location meaning that occasionally we'd have some hardware issue and would have to twiddle our thumbs while an anonymous technician fixed the problem from the opposite side of the world.